-Note: The step-up model is the Passport X70, with extra features including a color display that shows your speed and the posted limit when used with Escort Live.
-View details.
+Note: The step-up model is the Passport X80, with upscale features including Bluetooth and a color display that shows your speed plus the posted limit when used with Escort Live.
+Learn more.

 If you've never heard of the Escort Passport S55, join the club.
 At presstime it was MIA from the Escort website and no one had reviewed it.
 The only mention was in online ads by a few retailers.

 According to manufacturer, the Escort Passport S55 is a private-label version of the Escort Passport and destined to be sold online by only a handful of major retailers.
 To reduce costs and keep from poaching sales from the $349 (MSRP) Passport, content was removed and features deleted.